 And, if the blogger is honest, they will often include screenshots verifying income from different sources or detailed information about where they make their income.

 Many times, these reports also include struggles or what the blogger changed that month to try to make more money.
 Those strategies can be helpful.

-As stated above, they also include links to their courses, books or other products that people can buy so they too an make money.
-They are a marketing tool.
+As stated above, they also include links to their courses, books, or other products that people can buy so they too can make money, as well as disclose their expenses.

 Honestly?
 I have a love-hate relationship with them.
-I love when bloggers are honest and helpful and are not trying to sell people.
-I don’t like many of them because I don’t think they are all they are cracked up to be.
+I love it when bloggers are honest and helpful and are not trying to sell people.
+I don’t like most of them because I don’t think they are all they claim to be.

 Sure, it’s possible.

-However, it is more the exception than the rule for most bloggers.
+However, it is more an exception than the rule for most bloggers.
 You may get there over time, but the truth is most do not.

-I also feel that all too often the reports are a way just to market other courses for readers to buy.
+I also feel that all too often, the reports are used only to market other courses for readers to buy.
 It is a way to get more sales, which makes them more affiliate income, so next month’s report shows more money.

-Then there are those who can say they make any number without evidence to back it up.
+Then some can say they make any number without evidence to back it up.
 I could say I made $28,472 in affiliate income last month – but I’d be lying.